kryan17/kryan17.github.io/Characters/323589FarleyHatpin.md

 __If asked about your dark secret say:__

 <p> I will never reveal my dark secret.
 I take it to the grave.
-I can, however, perform a small charade that may enlighten you.
-[ACTION: perform a charade attempting to pull a cat through a toilet roll in a sea of jelly] </p>
+I can, however, perform a small charade that may enlighten you. </p>
+<p> [ACTION: perform a charade attempting to pull a cat through a toilet roll in a sea of jelly] </p>

+<h2> Act Three – The Tramp </h2>

+__If asked if you watched your own film, if you’re INNOCENT say:__

+<p>I was of course operating the projector in the projector room showing my latest movie.
+I do recall sitting next to a couple of you during the film and answering questions at the end.
+Where did you think I was, in the dining room? </p>

+__If asked if you watched your own film, if you’re GUILTY say:__

+<p> I’m afraid I had to miss that, as I was in the gentleman’s room purging all the food I’d eaten today.
+When I get nervous I eat, and when I eat I get nervous.
+I’m still full to the brim now and couldn’t even manage a wafer-thin mint, unless one was offered to me in the next ten seconds.
+I didn’t see anyone else in the toilet with me, which is probably for the best.  </p>

+__If asked if you killed Ginger to keep your dark secret safe, if you’re INNOCENT say:__

+<p>That’s a good theory, but on the basis I didn’t kill Ginger that question is completely redundant.
+My dark secret is safe but even if it wasn’t, it’s not worth killing for.
+There was a mouse, some Pinot Grigio, and a ping pong ball involved but I’ll say no more.  </p>

+__If asked if you killed Ginger to keep your dark secret safe, if you’re GUILTY say:__

+<p> Did I not just mime out my dark secret for you all to see?
+For all I know, considering the enormous amount of talent I possess, most of you probably already know what myd ark secret is.
+And just in case there’s any doubt, I can confirm it did also involve a gerbil, some duct tape and a firework.
+I say no more.  </p>